-The region is one of the most inhabitable places in the world owing to the arid and dry conditions.
+The region is one of the most inhabitable places in the world owing to its arid and dry conditions.
 The Outback is also dangerous because of the dangerous wildlife found here including poisonous snakes and spiders.

 The conditions get even worse during summers.
 Getting lost in the outback can be deadly and there have been cases of people dying in the area.